 In a separate mixing bowl, whisk together gluten free baking flour blend, baking powder, baking soda, cinnamon, and salt then add half the mixture into the bowl and mix on medium speed until just combined.

-Add buttermilk then mix to combine, and then add the remaining dry ingredients and mix to combine.
+Add buttermilk and mix to combine, then add the remaining dry ingredients and mix to combine.

-Remove the bowl from the stand then add chopped fresh strawberries and use a spatula to fold them into the muffin batter, which will be fairly thick.
+Remove the bowl from the stand then fold chopped fresh strawberries into the batter, which will be fairly thick, with a spatula.

-Line two muffin tins then scoop 1/4 batter into the cups — I use an ice cream scoop — and bake at 375 degrees for 19-21 minutes, or until a toothpick inserted into the center comes out clean, rotating the pans halfway through.
+Line muffins tins with paper liners then scoop 1/4 cup batter into the cups — I use an ice cream scoop — and bake at 375 degrees for 19-21 minutes, or until a toothpick inserted into the center comes out clean, rotating the pans halfway through.

-Let the muffins sit inside the tins for 5 minutes before removing to a cooling rack to cool completely.
-I’m telling you, the crackly sugar top and tender insides studded with sweet strawberries is simply irresistible.
-The PERFECT summer treat!
+Let the muffins sit inside the tins for 5 minutes before removing to a cooling rack to cool completely before devouring.

 More Gluten Free Baked Goods You’ll Love